Your home is your castle. But it could be making you sick.

 Conginitive concerns - Headaches, fatigue/lack of sleep, fogginess/lack of concentration.

-It’s no secret the damaging effect mould and mould spores may have on your health.
+It’s no secret that mould and mould spores may have a damaging effect on your health.
 Not all mould species affect your health but those that do contain mycotoxins, which can trigger respiratory reactions, sore eyes or general lethargy.
-Mould and its spores can be particularly problematic for those with weakened immune systems or propensity to allergic or asthmatic reactions.
+Mould and its spores can be particularly problematic for those with weakened immune systems or a propensity to allergic or asthmatic reactions.

 Treat smaller mould infestations/patches with a 1:1 white vinegar/water solution.
 Spray directly onto the mould, leave for up to 5 minutes and wipe with a microfiber cloth.
 You may need to repeat a couple of times.